 The power of the church is not in how big the building is, how relevant the message is, or whether the perfect worship song is played.
 The power is in the people; it’s in the community.
-The church changes lives when we get involved in each others lives, not when we sit and observe a service for an hour each week.
+The church changes lives when we get involved in each other’s life, not when we sit and observe a service for an hour each week.

+Does the Bible say you have to go to church?
+Yes, but not the churh you and I probabyl think of.
 Christians are called to live life in community with each other.
 That community can come from a small group at your church, but it can also come from somewhere else.
 And I would argue if you have a group of Christians that meet together regularly, that is the church.
-Maybe they don’t’ have a name or a building, but neither did the first church.
+Maybe they don’t have a name or a building, but neither did the first church.

 If you aren’t plugged into a community of people that are following Jesus, do it!
 Your local church is the perfect place to find one.
 Although it’s not the only place.
 The point is, find community among other Christians and be the hands and feet of Jesus.